brettz9/webappfind/README.md

 1. Create demo supporting docx format (rather than requiring export to HTML for Word docs)
 1. Demonstrate approach of allowing data files for download (so can store them anywhere)--if not AYW approach for namespaced shared browser access--as well as data files chosen from File selector (and save over such a file if within the protocol and user permits)
 1. Ability to build [JHTML](http://brettz9.github.com/jhtml) with autocomplete (usable for saving as JSON or saving as HTML) once spec finalized (once <i> approach used)
-1. Integrate HTML/SVG (and then others) with [Together.js](https://togetherjs.com/) to allow collaboration on one's local files
+1. Integrate HTML/SVG (and then others) with [Together.js](https://togetherjs.com/) to allow peer-to-peer collaboration on one's local files
 1. Markdown editor (http://pagedown.googlecode.com/hg/demo/browser/demo.html for buttons or http://dillinger.io/ for syntax highlighting or integrate CodeMirror markdown into pagedown?).
 See also http://stackoverflow.com/questions/2357022/what-is-a-good-client-side-markdown-editor/
 1. "Todo" webapp demo
 1. CoffeeScript demo
 1. Modify the OCR demo to support detection (by WebAppFind-injected URL params) of various image formats, SVG, and as per the Ocrad demo, drawing on a canvas which could in turn be saved to disk as an image or exported as a text file (or even [HTML-to](http://robert.ocallahan.org/2011/11/drawing-dom-content-to-canvas.html)[-canvas](http://people.mozilla.org/~roc/rendering-HTML-elements-to-canvas.html)?) images to OCR; also modify to allow clicks/keypress on arrow buttons to browse the PDF page-by-page
 1. PDF demo; might use https://github.com/MrRio/jsPDF (see http://parall.ax/products/jspdf with HTML renderer demo) for writing, integrated into CodeMirror or even CKEditor if modified to support generation of the right format; if the same HTML format could be generated and accepted by the likes of [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX/) and jsPDF, there might be some round-tripping potential.
-1. CSV demo with sortable columns and contenteditable saving
+1. Get CKeditor to allow WYSIWYG tables to be sortable for sake of CSV demo?
+Create view-only demo (i.e., just build table and insert)
 1. Web macro-script program for use with the web (including possibly AsYouWish), esp. for text processing (allowing XPath/CSS selectors or raw text searches, testing for content or replacing)
 1. Make especially the text and HTML editor demos extensible via postMessage from add-on site to editor which allows for introspection of the JavaScript to store for later evaluation and then will